welcome to the clifton hotel

 The hotel changed hands several times over the years, and various owners attempted different reconfigurations, including some combined rooms and dropped ceilings.
 In addition to being a cowboy hotel, the property was used as a halfway house, a home for children in transition, and apartments.

 On October 1, 1983, there was a devastating flood in Clifton, and the hotel took on 6 1/2 feet of water.
 The hotel was filled with silt from the nearby San Francisco River and was strewn with debris.
 It seemed an impossible task to clean up the mess and so was essentially abandoned at that time.

 In 2017, new owners - Matt and Karen Frye - came with a vision to restore the hotel to its original beauty while providing amenities that make each room or suite feel like home.

-To that end, there are seven studio rooms with bed, bath, and kitchenette, and two suites that have clawfoot tubs.
+To that end, there are four (soon to be six) studio rooms with bed, bath, and kitchenette, and two suites that have clawfoot tubs.
 Each room has gigantic windows, measuring 2.5 feet wide by 6.5 feet tall.

 The Clifton Hotel is on the National Register of Historic Places.

 For tourist information, please visit the Clifton website.